eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 		* EMR
 		* CloudFormation
 + skill set:
+	- Develop software tools for data preprocessing (e.g. sanitization and annotation) and support our algorithm development team to employ the tool chain on our datasets with data quality analysis;
+	- Develop algorithms for privacy-enhancing technologies;
+	- Develop algorithms for privacy-preserving machine learning;
+	- Work and present the results in the form of documentation.
++ skill set:
 	- AI/ML Application Framework Engineer
 	- Bringing up AI/ML model including ***model deployment*** and ***accuracy verification/tuning***.
 	- AI/ML model end to end performance analysis and tuning.